Denis Sullivan day sails provide stunning views and, if you want, sore muscles

 The schooner's public sails offer a leisurely couple hours out on the drink, but they are more than that.

-"Our public day sails are both recreational and educational," says Captain Tiffany Krihwan.
+"Our public day sails are both recreational and educational," said Captain Tiffany Krihwan when I sailed last summer.
 "For many of our passengers this is their first time on Lake Michigan or any of the Great Lakes and on a tall ship.

 "Depending on the crew they sometimes get the passengers to sing along when the crew sing sea shanties."